-Copies of the notice forms are available on the DOL Web site, which you can access by clicking here.
+Copies of the notice forms are available on the DOL Web site.
 The Model Notices also contain election forms to be used: (i) for individuals to elect to be treated as an Assistance Eligible Individual for purposes of being permitted to pay the reduced COBRA premium, (ii) for individuals to avail themselves of the additional election period, and (iii) for individuals to elect other coverage options under an employer’s plan, if the employer has other options that qualify and chooses to allow that election.

 The notices provide helpful information and election forms for employers to use in satisfying the new ARRA provisions, which require employers to provide certain information to employees who have experienced or do experience a COBRA qualifying event between September 1, 2008 and December 21, 2009.

 In addition, the DOL issued two separate Q & A pieces, one for employees and one for employers that provide additional clarifying information about ARRA’s new COBRA requirements.
 The Q & A are available on the DOL Web site, which you can access by clicking here (employer Q&A) or here (employee Q&A).

 The Model Notices and FAQs do not provide any significant new information to help employers determine which termination situations qualify as “involuntary” for purposes of premium assistance and special election rights.
 Additional DOL guidance in this area would be welcome.

 For help complying with the new COBRA requirements under ARRA or other employee benefits issues, please contact Kathi Wright at 612.632.3384 or any of the Employee Benefits and Executive Compensation attorneys at Gray Plant Mooty by calling 612.632.3000.